 In our role of providing support to all College users, Media Services continuously adapts its services to match evolving institutional needs.
 The phrase "Any activity that requires information to be distributed, using sound or light projection, to a group of credit learners, in a classroom setting, shall be supported by Media Services" has been a fairly encompassing historical mantra over the years to emphasize the departmental ethos for supporting approved District activities and functions, within resource limitations.
-While there are challenges to this vision with fewer resources, the team strives toward it even if not attainable.
-Amid the digital evolution, the "College without walls" concept is very dependent on the ability of Media Service to help captured, produce and distribute materials for digital delivery, such as live and on-demand web streaming, and anytime/anywhere videoconferencing as part of the tools to support remote instruction, distance learning, and business needs.
+While there are challenges to this vision with fewer resources, the team strives toward it even if not presently attainable.
+Amid the digital evolution, the "College without walls" concept is dependent on the ability of Media Service to help capture, produce and distribute materials for digital delivery, such as live and on-demand web streaming, and anytime/anywhere videoconferencing as part of the tools to support remote instruction, distance learning, and evolving business need.

-Media Refresh in Learning Spaces: A comprehensive digital refresh of learning spaces across the district will be the primary focus of Media Services' spending plan for Measure H bond monies, as called out in previous special requests.
-Phased over multiple years, mediated classrooms, teaching labs, meeting rooms, and specialty/large venues where teaching and learning take place will be updated to a new baseline AV standard which is: fully digital, intuitive, dynamic and scalable to accommodate future changes in pedagogy and anticipated evolutions in educational technology-all in support of this institution's mission.
-Beyond a robust digital infrastructure, key features will include simplified AV touch controls, wireless presentation capabilities, student collaboration tools, and more; design components will factor in ease of use, flexibility, and reliability.
-The media design, integration, faculty training and ongoing support of these instructional spaces continues to be a top priority; over the next several years, Media Services will attempt to refresh approximately 50% of the district's mediated learning spaces.
-This upfront funding provided through Measure H enables a critical conversion of these venues, after which point refresh spending will taper in the latter vears of the bond.
+Media Refresh in Learning Spaces: A comprehensive digital refresh of learning spaces across the district will be the primary focus of Media Services' spending plan for Measure H bond monies, as called out in previous iterations.
+Phased over multiple years, mediated classrooms, teaching labs, meeting rooms, and specialty/large venues where teaching and learning take place are methodically being updated to a new baseline AV standard which is: fully digital, intuitive, dynamic and scalable to accommodate future changes in pedagogy and anticipated evolutions in educational technology-all in support of this institution's mission.
+Beyond a robust digital infrastructure, key features include simplified AV touch controls, wireless presentation capabilities, student collaboration tools, and more; design components factor in ease-of-use, flexibility, and reliability.
+The media design, integration, faculty training and ongoing support of these instructional spaces continues to be a top priority; over the next several years, Media Services will continue to refresh aged learning spaces in collaboration with Capital Projects, IT, and stakeholders.
+This upfront funding provided through Measure H enables a critical conversion of these venues, after which point refresh spending will taper in the latter years of the bond.

-Large Venue Spaces: In addition to classrooms, teaching labs, and meeting rooms, several large venues will receive dedicated refresh funding.
+Large Venue Spaces: In addition to classrooms, teaching labs, and meeting rooms, several large venues are receiving dedicated refresh funding.
 These include Newman Auditorium on the Santa Rosa campus and Ellis Auditorium on the Petaluma campus, among others.
 An initial investiture of capital funds will bring these spaces up to usable states again to meet academic programming needs, as well as handle the requirements for internal constituents and outside groups as key event spaces/rental facilities.
 In particular, failures in the lighting/dimming system in Newman compounded the inadequate media system and highlighted the importance of channeling accelerated funding to refresh the auditoriums.